Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 The HW\_POWER\_OFF\_N line needs to disable the 3.3V current limiter since there is no longer a 3.3V regulator.

+Implement the "Attached" line from the PC104 to inhibit the transmitter, if necessary.

+Do steel RF shields affect the inductors under or around them?
+Is aluminum better?  - No one was sure, maybe it's non-magnetic steel?
+We will just have to try it out.

+Is the output filter on TX enough?
+It's >50db at 800MHz and 1.6GHz.
+You get some filtering from the impedance matching network, too.
+ - Need to measure and see.

+There's a note in the schematic about biasing the 5043 inputs, but I can't find any info on that.
+It's on the RF Input sheet.
+Need to figure out if that's something that needs to be done.
+I don't really understand the comment, though. - The comment was from an app note that Bob read that the inputs on the 5043 apparently work better if biased to about 1V.
+He can't find the app note any more.

+The PC104 connector is actually two connectors, a 64-pin (4x16) one and a 40 pin one (4x10) per the PC104 web side.
+I've actually more seen two 2x52 connectors more often on schematics.
+Need to figure out how to represent that. - Pulled the design from the Pumpkin Space documents.

 # Not going to do